snesunil/weather-dash/README.md

 ## Dashboard Preview

-Our dashboard presents observed temperature data from the [weather_forcasts.csv](https://github.com/rfordatascience/tidytuesday/blob/master/data/2022/2022-12-20/weather_forecasts.csv) in tidytuesday.
-It provides users with a single landing page which showcases visualizations of temperature data for various cities and states in the US.
+Our dashboard provides users with a single landing page which showcases visualizations of temperature data for various cities and states in the US.

 First step for the users would be to select the state of their interest (eg. TX)